Talk Like A Pirate Day

-Arguably the most famous aspect of any pirate has to be their unmistakeable dialect.
-A good way to involve the entire class and get them engaged is to encourage them to talk in pirate dialect and accent.
+Arguably the most famous aspect of any pirate has to be their unmistakable dialect.
+A good way to involve the entire class and get them engaged is to encourage them to talk in a pirate dialect and accent.

 Here’s a very good video explaining how to talk like a pirate.